 Consider these tips when taking pictures of special items:

 - Artwork – Take pictures of the artwork from multiple angles to avoid potential glare from head-on shots.
 Record the artist’s signature, medium, title, date and edition number if applicable.

-- Jewelry –Take close-ups of jewelry in good, natural light using a macro lens.
+- Jewellery –Take close-ups of jewellery in good, natural light using a macro lens.